Goran Tomić: Tianjin Songjiang

 His arrival had an instant impact, as in the first 9 games in charge the team went on an impressive 5 game unbeaten run and lost only once (in controversial circumstances to Xinjiang).
 With the leaky defence beginning to seal its holes, Tomić turned his focus to finding an improved attacking threat.
 He successfully tempted former England under-19 and Coventry City striker Frank Nouble to join the ranks, somewhat of a coup for a Chinese League One side.
 Nouble formed a nice partnership with Mario Lucio and the pair sparked another good run, picking up 10 points in 5 games including victories over much stronger opposition in Dalian (4th), Qingdao Jonoon (2nd) and a very meaningful point against Tomić's former employers Beijing BG.

 This inspiring haul of points was enough to claw themselves comfortably out of the relegation zone and with the attention from the local media looking on, the focus of the team soon switched from looking over their shoulder at a relegation battle, to a push for a top half finish.

 Tomić's success in Songjiang had also caught the attention of the Quanjian Natural Medicine Group, whose major sponsorship deal with Songjiang's larger footballing brother Tianjin TEDA had just broken down.
 The ambition of Quanjian to remain involved in Tianjin sport and the improved position of Tianjin Songjiang under Tomić led to Quanjian completing a takeover of Tianjin Songjiang for the 2016 season.

-Tianjin continued to push up the table but with the need to blood young Chinese talent ready for the 2016 season, the absence of its foreign aid stalled the charge, Tianjin ended the 2015 season in a very respectful ninth position and were notably the only side to beat eventual runaway champions Yanbian in their own backyard.
+Tianjin continued to progress in the league standings with the club integrating more young Chinese players, ready for the 2016 season.
+The absence of its foreign aid stalled the charge, Tianjin ended the 2015 season in a ninth position and were notably the only team to beat the league champions, Yanbian, in an away match during that season.

 With the takeover confirmed, Tomić once again had to endure the consequence of his own success.
 The new owners promised an increased transfer budget, and stated their ambition of promotion in 2016, by bringing in their own personnel.
 Just like in Beijing, Tomić was to be replaced as manager, this time by former Real Madrid and Brazil coach, Vanderlei Luxemburgo, but not before the club issued a very complimentary press release.
 The club stated they were extremely grateful for Tomić's efforts in turning the club around and preventing its relegation, in a period of just 150 days.
 It went on to state that no matter which direction the club would take in the future, it would never forget Tomić's contribution in 2015.